andrewspiers/scratch/scratch.rst

 Reboot on Hung Task
 ===================
-*warning: unsynced data may be lost if you implement this!*
+*warning: data not synced to disk may be lost if you implement this!*

 A guide to making a machine_ reboot_ when it hits a hung task timeout.